jpds-zz/puppet-strongswan/README.md

 ## Example usage

-strongSwan can be installed by simply doing:
+strongSwan can be installed simply by:

 ```puppet
 include strongswan